tricals-methodology/remote-monitoring-als/README.md

 ├── CITATION.cff
 ├── LICENSE
 ├── README.md
+├── requirements.txt              <- Machine and package information (to be added) ├── docs
+│   ├── manuscript                <- To be added
+│   └── figures                   <- To be added
+└── R
-├── requirements.txt
+    ├── activity_counts
-├── data               <- All project data, ignored by git │   ├── processed      <- The final, canonical data sets for modeling.
-(PG) │   ├── raw            <- The original, immutable data dump.
-(RO) │   └── temp           <- Intermediate data that has been transformed.
-(PG) ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW) ├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── R                  <- Source code for this project (HW)
+    └── nonwear_classification
+    └── joint_model_specification
 ```

-## Add a citation file
+# Data
+The de-identified individual participant and metadata is published in the [DataverseNL repository](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/QPFHWV).

+# Citation file
 Create a citation file for your repository using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/)

-## License
+# License
 This project is licensed under the terms of the [MIT License](/LICENSE).